EventSaucePHP/EventSauce/docs/docs/snapshotting/updating-snapshots.md

 > 2. Create new snapshot from a clean event stream.

 The snapshotting implementation makes a clear distinction between regular reconstitution and reconstitution from a snapshot.
-This makes is clear what is happening and allows you to choose that's best for your situation.
+This makes it clear what is happening and allows you to choose what is best for your situation.

 ## 1. Update snapshot from an existing snapshot.